Therapy Dogs & Service Dogs For Mental Health

 Other ways to get support for mental health conditions

 Therapy dogs may not be an option for everyone.
-Not all individuals can afford, accommodate, or care for a new therapy dog or its training.
-In addition, the symptoms of some mental health conditions may not be meaningfully improved by the presence of a pet, even a trained therapy pet.
+Not all individuals can afford, accommodate, or care for therapy dogs or the training these dogs require.
+In addition, the symptoms of some mental health conditions may not be meaningfully improved by the presence of a pet, even trained therapy dogs.
 That said, there are other ways to receive helpful mental healthcare.
-Meeting with a qualified mental health professional in therapy is one that’s both common and highly effective, and is typically recommended even for those who also have a PAD.
+Meeting with a qualified therapist in therapy is one that’s both common and highly effective, and is typically recommended even for those who also have therapy dogs.

 Research suggests that speaking with a therapist online can offer similar benefits to speaking with a therapist in person in many cases.
 One study found that online cognitive behavioral therapy (CBT) “allows treatment of patients with many different psychiatric conditions at a lower cost than traditional CBT”.
-Online therapy also represents a more available option for those who aren’t able to locate a provider in their local area or who have trouble getting to therapy sessions regularly for any reason.
-For those interested in virtual therapy, a platform like BetterHelp may be worth considering.
+Online therapy also represents a more available option for those who aren’t able to locate a therapist in their local area or who have trouble getting to therapy sessions regularly for any reason.
+For those interested in virtual therapy, a therapy platform like BetterHelp may be worth considering.
 You can get matched with a licensed therapist whom you can meet with via phone, video call, and/or online chat to address the mental health challenges you may be facing.
-See below for client reviews of BetterHelp therapists.

 Takeaway